-It is convenient to apply the concurrence as a measure of entanglement for systems consist of two qubits in both pure and mixed states \cite{concurrence-1,concurrence-2}.
+For the first time, Wootters introduced the measure of concurrence to evaluate the entanglement of qubits with two parties in both pure and mixed states \cite{concurrence-1,concurrence-2}.
 This measure of entanglement is defined as:

-in which $\lambda_i,(i=1,2,3,4)$, represents the non-negative eigenvalues of a matrix $\hat{R}$ in decreasing order $\lambda_1>\lambda_2>\lambda_3>\lambda_4$.
+in which, $\lambda_i,(i=1,2,3,4)$ represents the non-negative eigenvalues of a matrix $\hat{R}$ in decreasing order $\lambda_1>\lambda_2>\lambda_3>\lambda_4$.
 The matrix $\hat{R}$ is defined as: